-Venezuela's Guaido urges troops to rise against Maduro, violence breaks out
+Venezuela's Guaido urges troops to unite against Maduro, violence breaks out

 U.S. President Donald Trump “has been briefed and is monitoring the ongoing situation,” White House spokeswoman Sarah Sanders said on Tuesday.
 The White House declined to comment on whether the administration had been consulted or had advance knowledge of what Guaido was planning.

+But Venezuelan Foreign Minister Jorge Arreaza, who is loyal to Maduro, blamed the United States.

+“This is directly planned in Washington, in the Pentagon and Department of State, and by (national security adviser John) Bolton,” Arreaza told Reuters.

-U.S. national security adviser John Bolton appeared to back Guaido’s actions on Tuesday.
+Bolton, a foreign policy hawk, backed Guaido’s actions on Tuesday.
 “The FANB must protect the Constitution and the Venezuelan people.
 It should stand by the National Assembly and the legitimate institutions against the usurpation of democracy,” Bolton tweeted, referring to the FANB armed forces.

-Conservative Republicans in Washington welcomed the reports from Venezuela.
-Senator Marco Rubio, a hard-liner on Venezuela, urged Venezuelans to take to the streets: “Do not allow this moment to slip away.
-It may not come again,” he wrote on Twitter.

 Brazil’s right-wing President Jair Bolsonaro expressed his nation’s solidarity for the people of Venezuela, who he said were “enslaved by a dictator.”

-Venezuelan Information Minister Jorge Rodriguez on Tuesday tweeted that the government was confronting a small group of “military traitors” seeking to promote a coup.

-Guaido, in the video on his Twitter account, was accompanied by men in military uniform and opposition politician Leopoldo Lopez, who had been placed under house arrest.

-Maduro, for his part, has appeared to retain control of state institutions and the loyalty of senior military officers and has foreign allies such as Russia and Cuba.
+Maduro has appeared to retain control of state institutions and the loyalty of senior military officers and has foreign allies such as Russia and Cuba.

 Russia’s foreign ministry on Tuesday accused the Venezuelan opposition of resorting to violence in what it said was a brazen attempt to draw the country’s armed forces into clashes.